The Bankrate promise

 The card also earns an impressive 2X points on all general purchases, matching the rate offered by top flat-rate cards, most of which don’t come with additional bonus categories like this Navy FCU card.
 This should make the card very appealing to rewards seekers looking for a simple way to earn rewards.

-Access to the Navy Federal Credit Union is limited to members of the armed forces and Department of Defense employees along with their family and household members.
+As noted, access to the Navy Federal Credit Union is limited to members of the armed forces and Department of Defense employees along with their family and household members.

 PenFed Platinum Rewards Visa Signature® Card